Isoscalar monopole and dipole transitions in $^{24}$Mg, $^{26}$Mg and $^{28}$Si

-At the same time, AMD+GCM predicts an enhancement of the $^{20}{\rm Ne}$+$^{8}{\rm Be}$ and $^{24}{\rm Mg}$+$\alpha$ cluster configurations.
-The pair of the $0_5^+$ and $1_2^-$ states with the $^{20}{\rm Ne}$+$^{8}{\rm Be}$ configuration is predicted at $10-11$ MeV, and some fractions of $IS0$ and $IS1$ strengths are indeed experimentally observed in this energy region.
-This may be the first indication of the $^{20}{\rm Ne}$+$^{8}{\rm Be}$ clustering in $^{28}{\rm Si}$, which must be confirmed by a more detailed study, {\it e.g.} the transfer of $^{8}{\rm Be}$ to $^{20}{\rm Ne}$.
-Other states which are predicted to be strongly populated in the $(\alpha,\alpha')$ reaction are $^{24}{\rm Mg}$+$\alpha$ cluster states.
-AMD+GCM study a $1_1^-$ state at 9.6 MeV and $0^+$ and $1^-$ states at approximately $15$ and $17-20$ MeV.
+At the same time, AMD+GCM predicts an enhancement of the $^{20}$Ne$+^{8}$Be and $^{24}$Mg$+\alpha$ cluster configurations.
+The pair of the $0_5^+$ and $1_2^-$ states with the $^{20}$Ne$+^{8}$Be configuration is predicted at$E_x = 10-11$ MeV, and some fractions of $IS0$ and $IS1$ strength are indeed experimentally observed in this energy region.
+This may be the first indication of the $^{20}$Ne$+^{8}$Be clustering in $^{28}{\rm Si}$, which must be confirmed by a more detailed study, e.g. the transfer of $^{8}{\rm Be}$ to $^{20}{\rm Ne}$.
+Other states which are predicted to be strongly populated in the $(\alpha,\alpha^\prime)$ reaction are $^{24}$Mg$+\alpha$ cluster states.
+AMD+GCM calculations predict a $1_1^-$ state at $E_x = 9.6$ MeV and $0^+$ and $1^-$ states at approximately $15$ and $17-20$ MeV.
 The $1^-$ states at 17-20 MeV are beyond the present experiment.
-However, several $0^+$ states can be seen at 9.5 MeV and 15 MeV.
-It is worthwhile to note that the $\alpha$ transfer and $\alpha$+$^{24}{\rm Mg}$ resonant scattering experiments \cite{Tanabe1983,Artemov1990} also report a group of the $\alpha$+$^{24}{\rm Mg}$ resonances with $J=0^+$ in the same energy region.
+Several $0^+$ states can be seen at 9.5 MeV and 15 MeV.
+It is worthwhile to note that the $\alpha$ transfer and $\alpha$+$^{24}{\rm Mg}$ resonant scattering experiments \cite{Tanabe1983,Artemov1990} also report a group of the $\alpha$+$^{24}{\rm Mg}$ resonances with $J=0^+$ within the same energy region.
 Therefore, the data of the previous and present experiments as well as the AMD+GCM results look consistent.
 A more detailed comparison between AMD+GCM and experimental results may be conducted in the future.